EventsSeasonTheaterThe Wedding March - illustrated figures that are part of a wedding party with the bride's veil long behind her

 More About The Wedding March

-The Wedding March is a vibrant theatrical adaptation of Judith Ortiz Cofer’s acclaimed Silent Dancing: A Partial Remembrance of a Puerto Rican Childhood and first premiered in 1991 adapted by Rosalba Rolón.
-Guided by two tuxedoed figures representing dual facets of manhood and memory, a Puerto Rican woman revisits the stories told by the women of her family.
-Through poetry, music, and vibrant storytelling, she questions the ideals of romance and femininity passed down to her, navigating life between the island and the Bronx.
+The Wedding March is an authorized adaptation of Judith Ortiz Cofer’s acclaimed Silent Dancing: A Partial Remembrance of a Puerto Rican Childhood, first premiered in 1991 with creative development and direction by Rosalba Rolón.
+Guided by two figures representing dual facets of manhood and memory, a woman revisits stories told by the other women of her family.
+Through poetry, music, and vibrant storytelling, she questions the ideals of romance and femininity passed down to her, navigating life between the island and The Bronx.
 Her voice is passionate, bold, and full of wit.
 The play invites us into her inner world, where love, heritage, and identity converge.

 STAY TUNED